Toledo777/Coding-League/retrospective.md

 # Sprint 3

 ## What went well
+- Robert:
+    - Update session so that its stored in database instead in memory
+        - Prevents memory leak
+    - Have caching enabled only in production mode
+    - Add API documentation to the website
 ## What didn't go well
+- Robert:
+    - Simplified Google Authentication so that there no involvement with Profile setup.
+Was getting complicated to manage if session and database is similar or not.
+And making sure profile setup only accessible for first time users.
 ## Champion Summary
 ### Robert (API Documentation):
 - I have successfully implemented API documentation onto our project